graphile/graphile.github.io/src/pages/graphile-build/plugins.md

 # Plugins

 <p class="intro">
-Almost everything in Graphile-Build is accomplished through plugins.
+Almost everything in Graphile Engine is accomplished through plugins.
 You can add plugins, remove plugins, even replace the entire stack if you so desire.
 </p>